The wait operation timed out [FIX]

-- Once your PC restarts, you’ll see a list of options.
-Select Enable Safe Mode with Networking by pressing F5 key on the keyboard.
+- After restart, select Enable Safe Mode with Networking by pressing the F5 key on the keyboard.

 - Once you enter Safe Mode, check if the problem appears.
 If everything is in order, restart your PC and start Windows normally.